BookShark

 BookShark’s Guide to Secular Homeschooling

 Do you want a faith-neutral program or a faith-positive one?
-Do you prefer secular materials only for certain school subjects?The beauty of homeschooling is that you can mix and match.
+Do you prefer secular materials only for certain school subjects?
+The beauty of homeschooling is that you can mix and match.
 Some families hold a personal faith but prefer a curriculum that doesn’t address those tenets in the day-to-day homeschool lessons.
-Others are strictly secular in the own perspective on life and, of course, want a program to mirror that conviction.
+Others are strictly a guide to secular in their own perspective on life and, of course, want a program to mirror that conviction.

 Being a Secular Homeschooler